Cereus alex-bragae

 Cereus alex-bragae (syn.
 Mirabella alex-bragae) is a species of flowering plant in the genus Cereus.
 This species is native to the seasonally dry area of Goiás, Brazil.

 Description

 Cereus alex-bragae is a succulent tree native to the seasonally dry areas of Goias.
-It grows up to 4 feet tall in nature.
+It grows up to 4 ft tall in nature.
 The flowers are white and tubular, emitting a strong fragrance, and the fruit are yellowish, globose, and with edible pulp.

 Taxonomy

 Cereus alex-bragae was first described in 2009 by Pierre Braun and Eddie Esteves as Estevesia alex-bragae.
 Then in 2024, Estevesia was found to be synonymous with Cereus, as a result, Estevesia alex-bragae was transferred to Cereus.